amontg/autoADReport/README.md

 # autoADReport
+ Author & Owner: Amir Montgomery
+ Created: 3/7/2022

-This package will take two CSV (context: old ActiveDirectory report and new AD report) files and create a slice filled with differences between the two.
+ Objective: This package will take two .csv files and create a slice filled with differences between the two.

-Written and owned by Amir Montgomery
+ [Why?]
+Every month, I have to audit my company's list of user machines.
+It is a repetitive, basic data analysis task.
+This solution automates that task.
+ [In Progress]

+ - Compare parsed .csv files
+ - Output something to show the differences between files